Brian Graham (footballer)

 A striker, Graham spent five years at Greenock Morton after joining the club from Hillington.
 Whilst at Morton he spent a season on loan at East Stirlingshire in the Third Division.
 He then played for Raith Rovers, moving from there to Dundee United in 2013.
-After spending most of the 2014–15 season on loan to St Johnstone, he joined Ross County in June 2015.
-Graham was released from Ross County and signed for Hibernian in August 2016.
-He helped Hibernian win the 2016–17 Scottish Championship, then moved to English club Cheltenham Town in August 2017.
-Graham returned to Ross County in August 2018.
+After spending most of the 2014–15 season on loan to St Johnstone, he joined Ross County in June 2015, signed for Hibernian in August 2016 – helping them win the 2016–17 Scottish Championship – then moved to English club Cheltenham Town in August 2017.
+Graham returned to Ross County in August 2018 and subsequently joined Partick Thistle in 2020, going on to become team captain and one of the club's most prolific goal-scorers, netting exactly 100 goals in 207 appearances.
+He signed for Falkirk in June 2025.

 Playing career

 Greenock Morton

-Born in Glasgow, Graham made his senior début for Greenock Morton on 29 April 2006, at Station Park, Forfar against Forfar Athletic.
+Born in Glasgow, Graham made his senior début for Greenock Morton on 29 April 2006 at Station Park, Forfar against Forfar Athletic.
 He replaced that season, in order to come into contention for the first team, Allan Moore ordered him and Kevin Kelbie to lose weight (despite being one of the thinnest at the club).

 Raith Rovers

-After leaving Morton at the end of the 2010–11 season, he signed for Raith Rovers in May 2011.
+After leaving Morton at the end of 2010–11, he signed for Raith Rovers in May 2011.
 He scored 11 goals in his first season at Stark's Park, two behind top scorer John Baird.
 Graham went on to 28 times in his second season at the club as they finished 6th in the First Division.